 The Carol Ships Parade of Lights used to be a formal festival with its own website and series of organized events.
 The event’s official website hasn’t been functioning for the last couple of years, however, so it appears the formality of the festival has likewise sort of disappeared.

-As of late November in 2020, the hope is that boats can be seen between 7 pm and 9 pm on the following evenings (although dates and locations are subject to change):
+As of late November in 2020, the hope was that boats could be seen that year between 7:00 pm and 9:00 pm on the following evenings (although dates and locations were subject to change).

 - Friday, December 4th, 2020 – in Port Moody and Dollarton.